 The Registrar will contact you about commencement arrangements and ordering your diploma.

-Please contact Debbie Race, Academic Program Administrator with any questions regarding process.
+Please contact Dana Walter-Shock, Sr. Academic Program Administrator, with any questions regarding the process.